 Sallie Mae was established in 1972 as a for-profit, stockholder-owned, government-sponsored enterprise to support the education credit needs of students by, among other things, promoting liquidity in the student loan marketplace through secondary market purchases.
 Sallie Mae is the largest source of financing and servicing for education loans in the United States.
 The student loan industry in the United States developed primarily to support federal student loan programs and, accordingly, is highly regulated.
 The principal government program, the Federal Family Education Loan Program (formerly the Guaranteed Student Loan Program) (the "FFELP"), was created to ensure low cost access by both needy and middle class families to post-secondary education.
-Sallie Mae's products and services include student loan purchases, commitments to purchase student loans and secured advances to originators of student loans and copest-secondary education institutions.
+Sallie Mae's products and services include student loan purchases, commitments to purchase student loans and secured advances to originators of student loans.
+Sallie Mae also offers operational support to originators of student loans and to post-secondary education institutions.
 In addition, Sallie Mae provides other education-related financial services.